Shane Lewis (racing driver)

-Shane Lewis (born August 8, 1967) is an American racing driver who has competed primarily in sports car racing.
-He also competes in off-road racing and short course SXS racing.
+Shane Lewis (born August 8, 1967) is an American racing driver who has competed primarily in endurance sports car racing.
+He also competes in Unlimited Trophy Truck desert racing and short course SXS racing.

 Career

-Shane Lewis's motorsport career began in 1989 in Southern California.
-At the end of the year, he won the 20th edition of the United States Formula Ford Festival.
+Lewis's motorsport career began in 1989 in Southern California.
+At the end of the year, he won the twentieth edition of the United States Formula Ford Festival.

 From 1991 onwards, he started regularly in SCCA and IMSA races.
-In 1995 he won the IMSA supercar races at Mid-Ohio and Phoenix.
+In 1995, he won the IMSA supercar races at Mid-Ohio and Phoenix.

 In the 1996 SCCA Pro Racing World Challenge, he finished second in the championship behind Almo Coppelli.
 In 1997, he began competing in the IMSA GT Championship in the GT1 class.
 Soon after, he began participating in both Grand-Am Road Racing and American Le Mans Series events.
 Lewis drove extensively in the Rolex Sports Car Series for the Southard Motorsports Daytona Prototype team, while in American Le Mans he drove for a variety of teams, mostly in GT classes.
 He secured a total of three race victories between the two series, including the 2013 24 Hours of Daytona in the GX class.